zowe/zowe-cli-ims-plugin/README.md

     Validation results for plugin 'ims':
     Successfully validated.
     ```
     **Tip:** When an unsuccessful message displays, you can troubleshoot the installation by addressing the issues that the message describes.
-You can also review the information that is contained in the log file that is located in the directory where you installed Zowe CLI.
+You can also review the information that is contained in the log file that is located in the directory where you installed zowe CLI.

 4. [Create a user profile](#create-a-user-profile).